Ram Charan To Play Both A Goodie And A Baddie In SS Rajamouli's RRR?

 There has been a lot of speculations doing the rounds in connection with the story and the characters that the lead actors play.
 Now, a few more reports have surfaced that briefly talk about Ram Charan's character in the movie.

-According to a latest report by Tollywood.com, Ram Charan will be seen in three different shades and getup in this SS Rajamouli movie.
+According to a latest report by Telugu360.com, Ram Charan will be seen in three different shades and getup in this SS Rajamouli movie.
 More importantly, the report also adds that Ram Charan will have both positive as well as negative shades in the movie.

 It has been mentioned that speculations are doing the rounds that Ram Charan will be seen playing a British Officer, a mass leader and a freedom fighter in this highly-awaited film.
 The movie is said to be a period flick.